Find Cheap Homeowners Insurance Quotes in Your Area

 - Don't make any permanent repairs, such as asphalt patches or replacing a window, until TWIA has given you approval to do so.
 If TWIA decides to send an adjuster, they'll want to review the damage fully.

-In order for you to purchase TWIA insurance, you'll generally need a Texas windstorm certificate of compliance for your house, which would be either a WPI-8 or WPI-8-C form.
+To purchase TWIA insurance, you'll need a Texas windstorm certificate of compliance for your house—either a WPI-8 or WPI-8-C form.
 TDI determines and issues windstorm certification documents, confirming that your house meets the state's windstorm requirements.

 Windstorm insurance inspections can only be made by TDI during construction, so if you're purchasing a home, you should ask the previous owners for a copy of their certificate.
 You may also be able to locate an existing certificate by contacting the TWIA or searching for a WPI-8 on the TDI's website.

 If you're planning construction on your property, we recommend that you obtain a TDI windstorm certificate, as it gives you the flexibility of purchasing TWIA insurance if you need to do so.
 You would request an inspection by a TDI inspector or TDI-appointed engineer through your contractor for any of the following types of construction: